 The United States and Europe regions have also witnessed rapid development of EVs during the past several years.
 The car parc of EVs in the United States increased from 1.1 million in 2018 to 3.4 million in 2022, with a CAGR of 31.6%.
 Meanwhile the car parc of EVs in Europe grew from 1.3 million in 2018 to 8.3 million in 2022, representing a CAGR of 57.7%.
 The rapidly developing trend of the EV market in these countries is expected to continue, and will significantly promote the development of charging solutions for charging stations so as to improve their operational efficiency and user experience.
 As a result, the car parc of EV in the United States is expected to reach 31.2 million in 2030, with a CAGR of 32.1% from 2022 to 2030.
 Meanwhile, the car parc of EV in Europe is expected to reach 54.8 million in 2030, representing a CAGR of 26.6% during the forecast period.
-In accordance with the expansion of the EV market, the public charging volume in the United States is expected to reach 36.4 TWh in 2030, representing a CAGR of 25.0% during the forecast period.
+In accordance with the expansion of the EV market, the public charging volume in the United States is expected to reach 14.1 GWh in 2030, representing a CAGR of 41.3% from 2022 to 2030.
+Meanwhile, the public charging volume in Europe is expected to reach 36.4 GWh in 2030, representing a CAGR of 25.0% during the forecast period.

 The tremendous growth potential in the US and Europe EV charging markets has generated extensive demand for EV charging solutions that offer one-stop EV charging solutions from the construction and operation of EV charging stations to upgrading services and energy storage services.
 As a result, the total addressable market of EV charging solutions for EV public charging stations in the US and Europe as measured by sales is expected to increase from US\$9.2 billion in 2022 to US\$95.2 billion in 2030, representing a CAGR of 34.0%.
-The following diagram illustrates the total addressable markets of EV charging stations in the US and Europe, in terms of sales, for the periods indicated.
+The following diagram illustrates the total addressable markets of EV charging solutions for public charging stations in the US and Europe, in terms of sales, for the periods indicated.